deboramcardoso/daiichisankyo-de-assignment/README.md

 - Add filtering options to the endpoint (e.g., filter by channel, date, customer, or customer type).
 - Refactor testing.
 - Document the system architecture and improvements to present to the business stakeholders.
-- Use Streamlit to visualize API data, and propose it as a tool for internal teams to explore API results in a user-friendly way.

 **(Optional) Data Engineer XP Boost: Learning and Career Growth:**
 - Create a basic CI/CD pipeline to automate testing and deployment of the API.